Maximum guests: 8

 Upstairs are two bedrooms.
 The master, often called “the upstairs yellow room,” has a king bed.
 "The red room” is smaller, with two twins.
 The upstairs bath has an porcelain tub from the 1920s with a European-style tub faucet with hand shower, but no standing shower.

-Languid summer days offer lounging and grilling on the stone patio or paddling on the lake.
+Languid summer days offer lounging and grilling on the stone patio.
 There is a cut path that leads down to the lakefront, just a few minutes’ walk.
-At the lake’s edge are Adirondack chairs and boats for exploring.
+At the lake’s edge are Adirondack chairs for sipping coffee and taking in the view of calm waters.
+While there are boats on the property, these are not available for guest use.
+The property does not come with lake access, but the family who owns the property has been given access only.
 There is public swimming and fishing in the Beaverkill River at the Beaverkill Covered Bridge, a ten minute walk or very short drive.
 Laurel Lodge is also an ideal basecamp for some of the world class hiking in the area.

 Use this search facility to find property or house features that will make your vacation memorable.